Claymore2106/LootRoller/README.md

 ######Pre-alpha

+v0.0.06
+- Table saving function now has the ability to check if an item is already present in the file before saving, eliminating duplicates
+- Added support for flavor text in item creation
+- Added handling for flavor text in the table reader

 v0.0.05
 - Realized csv reader wasn't working as intended, changed file organization to better suite the way the reader reads
 - Changed .csv extention to .loot, since its not really a csv anymore